MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/New-ModuleManifest.md

 To add or change files in the `$pshome\Modules` directory, start PowerShell with the **Run as administrator** option.

+> [!NOTE]
+> Beginning in PowerShell 6.2, PowerShell attempts to load all the DLL files listed in **FileList**
+> property of the module manifest.
+Native DLLs is in the **FileList** fail to load in the process
+> and the error is ignored.
+All managed DLLs are loaded in the process.
+This behavior was removed in
+> PowerShell 7.1.

 In PowerShell 2.0, many parameters of `New-ModuleManifest` were mandatory, even though they weren't required in a module manifest.
 Beginning in PowerShell 3.0, only the **Path** parameter is